 - Documents issued by Government departments of foreign jurisdictions and letter issued by Foreign Embassy or Mission in India.

-Proof of Bank
+Proof of bank

 You’ll have to show proof of the bank account that you wish to connect with your demat account.
-If you have a canceled cheque that has your name on it then you can send it to your broker along with the account opening forms.
+If you have a cancelled cheque that has your name on it then you can send it to your broker along with the account opening forms.
 Or, if you’re opting for the online account opening process you can upload the cancelled cheque with the bank’s IFSC code to the online portal.
 In a bank proof a broker needs the following from you:

 - Your name